edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/deployment.md

     === "Scripts"

         !!! note
-            If running in secure mode the [JWT token](../../../../../security/Ch-APIGateway.md#creating-access-token-for-api-gateway-authentication) generated previously is needed for mapping credentials.
+            If running in secure mode the [JWT token](../../../../../security/Ch-APIGateway.md#creating-access-token-for-api-gateway-authentication) is needed for mapping credentials.

         a.
 Enter JWT token if in secure mode.
             ![](../images/enter-jwt-token.png)